The Best Laptops for Writers 2025 (Famous Authors Choice)

-But let’s keep it real: all writers today (even monks in Tibet) use a laptop for writing.
+But let’s be real: today, nearly all writers (yes, even monks in Tibet) use a laptop for writing.

-Unlike desktops, laptops are portable so they’re the de-facto choice.
+Unlike desktops, laptops are portable, making them the go-to choice.

 The problem is…